CLARIN-PL/embeddings/README.md

 ```

-**Important Remark**: As the library is still under active development, default model hyperparameters **MAY BE NOT OPTIMAL**.
-We encourage running [OptimizedPipelines](https://github.com/cLARIN-PL/embeddings/#optimized-pipelines) as the first step to select appropriate hyperparameters.
+#### :warning: As for now, default pipeline model hyperparameters may provide poor results.
+It will be subject to change in further releases.
+We encourage users to use [Optimized Pipelines](#optimized-pipelines) to select appropriate hyperparameters.

 # Conventions

 We use many of the HuggingFace concepts such as models (https://huggingface.co/models) or  datasets (https://huggingface.co/datasets) to make our library as easy to use as it is possible.
 We want to enable users to create, customise, test, and execute NLP/NLU/SLU tasks in the fastest possible manner.
 Moreover, we present easy to use static embeddings, that were trained by CLARIN-PL.

 # Pipelines

 We share predefined pipelines for common NLP tasks with corresponding scripts.
-For Transformer based pipelines we utilize [PyTorch Lighting](https://www.pytorchlightning.ai) trainers with Transformers [AutoModels](https://huggingface.co/docs/transformers/master/en/model_doc/auto#transformers.AutoModel).
+For Transformer based pipelines we utilize [PyTorch Lighting](https://www.pytorchlightning.ai) ⚡ trainers with Transformers [AutoModels](https://huggingface.co/docs/transformers/master/en/model_doc/auto#transformers.AutoModel).
 For static embedding based pipelines we use [Flair](https://github.com/flairNLP/flair) library under the hood.

 **REMARK**: As currently we haven't blocked transformers based pipelines from **flair** pipelines we **may remove it in the nearest future.** We encourage to use **Lightning** based pipelines for transformers.